The Evil Dead: Home media release

 The first VHS release of The Evil Dead was released by Thorn EMI in 1983, and Thorn's successor company HBO/Cannon Video later repackaged the film.
 Former HBO Video's partner Congress Video, a company notable for public domain films, issued its version in 1989.

 In its first week of video release, the film made £100,000 in the UK.
 It quickly became that week's bestselling video release, and later became the year's bestselling video in the UK, out-grossing large-budget horror releases such as The Shining.
 Its impressive European performance was chalked up to its heavy promotion there and the more open-minded nature of European audiences.

 The resurgence of The Evil Dead in the home-video market came through two companies that restored the film from its negatives and issued special editions in 1998: Anchor Bay Entertainment on VHS, and Elite Entertainment on LaserDisc.
 Anchor Bay was responsible for the film's first DVD release on January 19, 1999, along with Elite releasing the special collector's edition DVD on March 30, 1999, and between them, Elite and Anchor Bay have released six different DVD versions of The Evil Dead, most notably the 2002 "Book Of The Dead" edition, packaged in a latex replica of the Necronomicon sculpted by Tom Sullivan and the 2007 three disc "Ultimate Edition" which contained the widescreen and original full frame versions of the movie.
 The film's high-definition debut was in a 2010 Blu-ray.

 Lionsgate Films released a 4K Ultra HD Blu-ray edition of The Evil Dead on October 9, 2018.
+In lieu of the film's 45th anniversary and coinciding with the release of the standalone installment Evil Dead Burn, Sony Pictures Home Entertainment will be reissuing a 4K Ultra HD Blu-ray steelbook of The Evil Dead on July 7, 2026.